SergiyLichenko/ChattingApp/README.md

   4. You can also watch all available public chats in the application by clicking "Join Chat" in the left dropdown list Right now there are only 2 chats available on the server: first is created by me, and second - created by other user, and I can join the second one:
   ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Join%20Chat.png)
-  5. So right now I have 2 chats in my list:
+  5. So right now I have 2 chats in my chat list:

   ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/2%20Chats.png)